Xyntopia/pydoxtools/docs/document.md

 ### vec_res

-Calculate context-based vectors for the entire text
+Calculate context-based vectors (embeddings) for the entire text

 Can be called using: